 - The massaging effect of grooming can help to promote healthy circulation.

-As part of your dog’s grooming routine, you’ll need to clip his nails to keep them from becoming too long.
+As part of your dog’s grooming routine, you’ll need to grind his nails to keep them from becoming too long.
 That’s especially important for older dogs who are not getting a lot of exercise that would ordinarily wear down the nails.
+Using a grinder can be easier on older dogs as many times they will get spooked less.

 Common Health Issues